The Lone Ranger (2013 film): Development

+In April 1997, Chris Meledandri of Fox Family Films announced that a new film based on the Lone Ranger was in development.

 In March 2002, Columbia Pictures announced their intention to make a Lone Ranger film with Classic Media, who owned the film rights at the time.
 Husband and wife producers Douglas Wick and Lucy Fisher joined the project.
 The tone was to be similar to The Mask of Zorro, and Columbia suggested that Tonto be re-written as a female love interest.
 The projected budget was set at $70 million.
 David and Janet Peoples were hired to write the script the following year, which was rewritten by Laeta Kalogridis.
 Jonathan Mostow was attached to direct by early 2005, but Columbia placed the film in turnaround.
 The Weinstein Company was interested in purchasing the film rights from Classic Media in 2007 but the deal fell apart when Entertainment Rights eventually optioned the property.
 They teamed with producer Jerry Bruckheimer and brought The Lone Ranger to Walt Disney Pictures.
 Ted Elliott and Terry Rossio, who worked with Bruckheimer and Disney on the Pirates of the Caribbean film series, were being courted to write the script.
 In late March 2008, Elliott and Rossio were in final negotiations.

 Disney then announced in September 2008 that Johnny Depp would be portraying Tonto while the Elliot-Rossio script was rewritten by Justin Haythe.
+Depp has stated he believes he has Native American ancestry, possibly from a great-grandmother.
+He has said that he considered the role a personal attempt "to try to right the wrongs of the past", in reference to portrayals of Native American culture in the media.
 The Elliot and Rossio script reportedly had a supernatural plot element involving coyotes.
 In May 2009, Mike Newell, who was then directing Prince of Persia: The Sands of Time for Bruckheimer and Disney, entered negotiations to direct Lone Ranger.
 Bruckheimer explained the following June that he wanted to wait before hiring a director, until Newell completed Prince of Persia, and until Depp finished filming Pirates of the Caribbean: On Stranger Tides.
 "The priority is most definitely Pirates 4," Bruckheimer commented.
 "They are going to cast the title role once they get a director and Disney greenlights.
 We don't have a director yet."
 In September 2010, Gore Verbinski was announced to be in negotiations to direct, and his hiring was made official that October.
 Verbinski had suggested giving the role of Tonto to Depp while filming the second Pirates of the Caribbean film.
 Filming was slated to begin after Depp finished work on Dark Shadows.
 Actor Armie Hammer was selected to play the Lone Ranger, a role that Bruckheimer described as being written for "a young Jimmy Stewart character".